Homeric Minimum: Effects on human populations and climate

 Human cultures at that time underwent changes, which also coincide with the transition from the Bronze Age to the Iron Age.
-The climate fallout of this prolonged solar minimum may have had substantial impact on human societies at that time, with a recovery of societies after its end.
-Increased precipitation over the Eurasian steppes during the Homeric Minimum may have benefitted the Skythes there, however.
+The climate fallout of this prolonged solar minimum may have had substantial impact on human societies at that time, with adaptations to changed climates, and a recovery of societies after its end.
+Increased precipitation in Thrace and over the Eurasian steppes during the Homeric Minimum may have benefitted the founding of Byzantium and the Skythians, respectively, however, and a cultural change in the Eurasian Koban culture has been associated with the Homeric Minimum.